antvis/G6/docs/manual/middle/nodeGroup.en.md

 });
 ```

-Assigning the three built-in Behavior into `modes` of the graph instance will result in:
+Assigning the three built-in Behavior into `modes` of the graph instance results in:

 <img src='https://gw.alipayobjects.com/mdn/rms_f8c6a0/afts/img/A*VsMbRqOJe2sAAAAAAAAAAABkARQnAQ' width=400/>